AlWoSp/lua-language-server-by-sumneko/doc/pt-br/config.md

     */
     "global-in-nil-env": "Any",
     /*
-    Enable diagnostics for global function definitions which are not fully annotated.
+    Enable diagnostics for function definitions which are not fully annotated.
     */
     "incomplete-signature-doc": "None",
     /*